pillowsopher/cloud-native-task-platform/README.md

 3. GitLab CI builds Docker images, pushes to ECR, runs `kubectl apply -f k8s/` and `sam deploy` for the Lambda path.
 4. Ingress (Traefik, bundled with k3s) exposes the API on the EC2 public IP.

-## Status

-Scaffolded — see TODOs in each service for what's stubbed vs. implemented.